 Eclipse Foundation Associate Members may be invited by the Steering Committee to join and participate in the Working Group as Guest members.

-The IoT Industry Working Group will follow the Eclipse Industry Working Group Process.
+The IoT Working Group will follow the Eclipse Foundation Working Group Process.

 The following fees have been established by the Eclipse IoT Steering Committee.

 The following are the annual fees associated with each class of membership in the Eclipse IoT Working Group.
 All fees are in USD.

 Steering Committee members are required to execute the Eclipse IoT Participation Agreement.

 Annual Corporate Revenues greater than $250 million

 Annual Corporate Revenues greater than $100 million but less than or equal to $250 million

 Annual Corporate Revenues greater than $50 million but less than or equal to $100 million